bisectracky/Engineering_a_Compiler/README.md

 # Compiler
 Placing on file components of a simple C compiler.
   1. a lexical analyzer
-  2. a recursive descent parser (for simple arithmetic operation)
+  2. a recursive descent parser (for simple arithmetic operations)

   3. a LR(0) syntax analyzer